unicfdlab/Portfolio/3/2/En/000-En-howToSolveSimpleFsiWithFunctionObject.md

 basic understanding of programming/compiling source code.
 This module will be hands-on.
 The attendees will require a laptop with a current OpenFOAM installation or - preferably - be able to boot the conference USB stick.

-Materials of this tutorial are located at git archive and can be downloaded from github
+Materials of this tutorial are located at git archive and can be downloaded from <http://www.github.com>

 * For OpenFOAM 4.1 at <https://github.com/unicfdlab/TrainingTracks/tree/master/OpenFOAM/simpleFsi-OF4.1>
 * For OpenFOAM 3.0.0 at <https://github.com/unicfdlab/TrainingTracks/tree/master/OpenFOAM/simpleFsi-OF3.0.0>